-Action 1.1.13: Negotiate for appropriate community benefits during development agreement approvals for major entitlements and use of City land.

-While negotiating development agreements with developers for large scale market-rate and non-residential projects on City land or development agreements requiring complex, multi-phase entitlements, the City will advocate for establishing an appropriate set of standardized community benefits to mitigate any displacement pressures that result from the development.
+Action 1.1.12: Negotiate for appropriate community benefits during development agreement approvals for major entitlements and use of City land.
+While negotiating development agreements with developers for large scale market-rate and non-residential projects on City land or development agreements requiring complex, multiphase entitlements, the City will advocate for appropriate community benefits to mitigate any displacement pressures that result from the development.
 This may include increased levels of required affordable housing units.
 The City will consult with community-based organizations and residents impacted by developments to evaluate the extent of community benefits required to properly mitigate displacement impacts.

-Responsible Party: Oakland Planning & Building Department, Oakland Department of Housing and Community Development; Economic and Workforce Development Department

-Potential Funding Source: Permit fees

-Objective: Significantly reduce displacement pressures through negotiating appropriate community benefits during the development agreements process.

-Action 1.1.14: Protect Oakland residents from displacement and becoming homeless.

-Keep Oakland Housed, the Shallow Subsidy Pilot (public-private partnerships), Oakland Housing Secure, and the federally funded Emergency Rental Assistance Program (ERAP) are programs that currently help prevent renters from becoming homeless through rental assistance, legal advice, housing counseling, and/or case management.
-Through these programs, a diverse and vibrant network of providers has been created that work together to provide individualized services to Oakland tenants.

-The City will support and align City, Alameda County, and private partners (such as community-based and faith-based organizations that have roots in communities whose members are disproportionately at risk of homelessness) to strengthen their capacity to prevent displacement and respond effectively when people are experiencing a housing crisis.
-The City will also expand these types of programs and design new ones that identify, assist, and prioritize funding for those who are most at risk of becoming homeless.
+Responsible Party: Oakland Planning & Building Department, Oakland Department of Housing and Community Development Potential Funding Source: Permit fees Timeframe: Ongoing, 2023-2031 Objective: Significantly reduce displacement pressures through negotiating appropriate community benefits during the development agreements process.
+Action 1.1.13: Prevent Oakland residents from becoming homeless/Fewer people become homeless.
+Keep Oakland Housed (a public-private partnership), the federally funded Emergency Rental Assistance Program (ERAP), and Lifelong Medical Care Services that help renters from becoming homeless through rental assistance, legal advice, housing counseling, and case management.
+The City will continue to support and align City, Alameda County, and private partners (such as community-based and faith-based organizations that have roots in communities whose members are disproportionately at risk of homelessness) to strengthen their capacity to prevent displacement and respond effectively when people are experiencing a housing crisis, as well as expanding these types of programs and designing new ones that identify, assist, and prioritize funding for those who are most at risk of becoming homeless.
 In addition, the City will continue to make information about tenant protection, anti-displacement, rental assistance, and homelessness services available on the City's website and at City facilities and strive to improve public awareness of these programs.
 These efforts are especially key in the wake of the COVID-19 crisis and the eventual end of the eviction moratorium.
 Additional tenant protection actions are included in Actions 1.1.1-1.1.10.

-Responsible Party: Oakland Housing and Community Development Department

-Potential Funding Source: Federal ERAP funds, private contributions, other local, State, and federal resources as available
+Responsible Party: Oakland Human Services Department; Oakland Housing and Community Development Department Potential Funding Source: Federal ERAP funds, private contributions, other local, State, and federal resources as available Timeframe: Ongoing, 2023-2031 Objective: 100% of available rent relief and eviction prevention funds are spent according to funder guidelines.